14-year-old boy loses hands, feet after ‘flu-like symptoms’

 “Sometimes, when you get the flu, it does set you up for a bacterial infection.
 But even then, most kids don’t get nearly as sick as Mathias did,” Dr. Katie Boyle told the news outlet.

-While extremely uncommon, a letter to the editor in the Pediatric Infectious Disease Journal noted clinicians should be aware reported cases of STSS have increased in Europe and the U.S., especially in children who have influenza infections.
+While still extremely uncommon, a letter to the editor in the Pediatric Infectious Disease Journal noted clinicians should be aware of reported cases of STSS increasing in Europe and the U.S. last year, especially in children who have influenza infections.

 “We are in awe of his unwavering spirit and determination, which will undoubtedly guide him through the challenges that lie ahead,” Uribe’s family said.